-Incorporating minimally invasive principals in aesthetic management of fractured anterior teeth.
+Incorporating minimally invasive principles in aesthetic management of fractured anterior teeth.

 Maximum conservation of the affected tissues, which have the potential to heal and bounce back to normal health and function, is the core principle of the modern minimally invasive techniques.
 A care plan should always be devised considering the longevity of the tooth and not the restorative replacement.
 In a prepared tooth the size of the preparation is inversely proportional to the fracture strength of the tooth structure.
 Furthermore no restoration lasts a life time.
 Even a meticulous done restoration is pushed into a re-restoration cycle.
 Hence avoiding unnecessary large preparations is of paramount importance.